Fats Waller: Early life

 Thomas Wright Waller was born in New York City on May 21, 1904, the seventh child of eleven (five of whom survived childhood).
+(Note: Some sources suggest that there were twelve children; the figure of eleven is taken from the account of Waller's son, itself used by (Shipton 2002).)
 His parents were Adeline Waller, a musician, and Edward Martin Waller, a Baptist lay preacher and teamster; they originated from rural Virginia but moved to New York after marrying at the age of 16 in the hope of better employment, housing and education prospects.
 Thomas Waller started playing the piano at the age of six, and later played the reed organ at his father's open-air services.
 He also studied the double bass and violin, paying for music lessons by working in a grocery store.
 From an early age he proved adept at playing by ear, and was inspired by hearing Ignacy Jan Paderewski perform at Carnegie Hall.
-The nickname "Fats" dates from around this time, on account of his being overweight.
+The nickname "Fats" dates from around this time, on account of his being overweight, although during his career he only tended to use it as a stage name.

 Waller's mother Adeline developed diabetes, which made her weak; consequently the family moved to an apartment with fewer stairs, in central Harlem.
-The post-war period saw Harlem become populated with bars and clubs which featured live music, fuelling Waller's artistic aspirations.
+The post-war period saw Harlem become populated with bars and clubs which featured live music, fueling Waller's artistic aspirations.
 Waller attended DeWitt Clinton High School for a short period of time, (Note: Sources say either one semester or one year.) but left to pursue his ambition to become a professional musician.
-He briefly worked polishing jewel boxes and delivering illicit alcoholic drinks during prohibition, with the wages allowing him to afford piano lessons, and at the age of 15 he became an organist at the Lincoln Theatre, where he earned $32 a week.
-This position allowed him to practise his stagecraft and improvisation.
+He briefly worked polishing jewel boxes and delivering illicit alcoholic drinks during prohibition, with the wages allowing him to afford piano lessons, and at the age of 15 he became an organist at the Lincoln Theatre, where he earned $23 a week.
+(Note: Also reported as $32 a week.)
+This position allowed him to practice his stagecraft and improvisation.

 Edward Waller disapproved of his son's career in music due to his strict religious beliefs, which was a continual source of tension between them.
-Waller's mother Adeline, who encouraged his aspirations, acted as a mediating influence, but she died on November 10, 1920, from a stroke due to her diabetes.
-Shortly thereafter Waller moved out to live with a friend, who also knew pianist James P. Johnson, a leading figure of the burgeoning Harlem stride style.
-The two first met when Waller was aged 16, and Johnson began to teach Waller piano and introduce him to important figures on the Harlem music scene such as Eubie Blake, Willie Gant, Cliff Jackson, Duke Ellington and Willie "the Lion" Smith, bringing him to rent parties where they would perform.
+Adeline Waller, who encouraged his aspirations, acted as a mediating influence, but she died on November 10, 1920, from a stroke due to her diabetes.
+Shortly thereafter Waller moved out to live with a friend, who was acquainted with pianist James P. Johnson, a leading figure of the burgeoning Harlem stride style.
+Waller met Johnson at the age of 16, and Johnson began to teach him the piano and introduce him to important figures on the Harlem music scene such as Eubie Blake, Willie Gant, Cliff Jackson, Duke Ellington and Willie "the Lion" Smith, bringing him to rent parties where they would perform.
 Johnson continued to be a friend and mentor throughout Waller's life.